Resting Spaces

 Primary Suite - Before

-In this large primary bedroom, having no color on the walls and way too much bold navy carpet didn't appeal to us.
+In this large primary bedroom, having no color on the walls and way too much bold navy carpet didn't appeal to the homeowners.
 Natural light from windows on three sides of the room was, however, a huge selling point.
 Although convenient, the adjacent primary bathroom also lacked in the style department.
 With much to do throughout the rest of house, that transformation would have to wait!

 By maintaining the existing layout (besides removing the aforementioned bidet), we were able to keep structural costs down.
 The cosmetic changes were really starting to take shape - we removed the drab tile in lieu of a neutral (not boring) combination of tiles for the floor, shower and tub.
 A new glass enclosure for the shower was an absolute must!
 Swapping the outdated brass light fixtures for new statement pieces added the charm that was previously missing from this primary bathroom.
 By facing the tub surround with bead-board paneling we would bring continuity of materials from other areas of the house.